Sujay2102/ETL/README.md

-# This project demonstrates an ETL(Extract, Transform and load) using python, pandas and MYSQL.
-# The project extracts data from csv and excel files, cleans and transforms the data, and loads the processed data into MYSQL database.
+ # Built an end-to-end ETL pipeline using Python, Pandas, and MySQL to extract, clean, transform, and load data from CSV and Excel files into a relational database.